skjdghsdjgsdj/babypod-hardware/README.md

 - Most obviously, check all your solder connections.
 It's easy to accidentally solder the wrong pin, or common mistakes like too little or too much solder.
 - Is the battery charged?
 The battery is 2500mAh and the Feather's charging speed means it can take a long time to fully charge from 0%.
 Even with a dead battery, the BabyPod should still function when powered by USB.
 - Is the battery plugged into the Feather completely?
-If you're using a fuel gauge, is the battery fully plugged into that and a separate JST cable going from the fuel gauge's other port to the Feather?
 Be careful removing the battery connector; it's an extremely tight fit, so gently work it out with pliers or a screwdriver and _never pull on the battery wires!_
 - Did you use an Adafruit battery and Adafruit Feather?
 If you didn't, then you may have reversed the battery polarity and destroyed the Feather.
 Smoke may have been another clue.

 ### Software-related